 On the domain menu configure the domain and DNS server settings, click Next.

 Configure the time zone and NTP server settings and click Next.
 Enter the email and auto support settings and click Finish.
 The initial setup is now complete and the browser will return to the management web client.

-Before going any further you should ensure the Nimble OS is up to date by following the Updating Nimble OS post.
+Before going any further you should ensure the Nimble OS is up to date.

 If you have cabled additional expansion shelves then these need to be activated.
 Browse to Manage, Arrays and click the array name.
 Notice that the expansion shelves are orange, click Activate Now.

 If you’re using Fibre Channel you’re probably wondering why the ports are named fc1, fc2, fc5, and fc6.
 This is to future proof the array for the release of quad port FC HBA’s by leaving an upgrade path open (fc3, fc4, fc7, and fc8).
-Hosts will need to be zoned as normal for FC connectivity and then added as initiators.
-You can create initiator groups and volumes by following the Configuring Nimble Storage guide.
-You may also want to see Configuring VVOLs with Nimble Storage.
+Hosts will need to be zoned as normal for FC connectivity and then added as initiators or initiator groups before you can present volumes.
+See also: Configuring VVols with HPE Nimble Storage.